ClericPy/somethings/README.md

 ## Background

 Store some scripts or snippets written by myself.
+Some GUI apps will build windows exe files.

 ## Features